-Karol V. Mason, Assistant Attorney General for the Office of Justice Programs, U.S. Department of Justice, is the current National AMBER Alert Coordinator.
-Her role as National Coordinator is to facilitate the development of the AMBER network, support the development of state AMBER plans and efforts, help eliminate geographic gaps in AMBER networks, provide regional AMBER network coordination and provide guidance on criteria for issuing an AMBER Alert.
+The Assistant Attorney General for the Office of Justice Programs, U.S. Department of Justice, serves as the National AMBER Alert Coordinator.
+The role of the National Coordinator is to facilitate the development of the AMBER network, support the development of state AMBER plans and efforts, help eliminate geographic gaps in AMBER networks, provide regional AMBER network coordination and provide guidance on criteria for issuing an AMBER Alert.

 The establishment of AMBER Alert plans in all 50 states, the District of Columbia, the Commonwealth of Puerto Rico and the U.S. Virgin Islands and the expansion of the program into Indian Country and our northern and southern borders mark an important milestone in our efforts to prevent child abductions.
 No matter where a child is abducted, communities and law enforcement work together to recover missing children quickly and safely.
-As of December 23, 2015, 800 children have been recovered because of the AMBER Alert system.
+As of October 2018 there have been 934 children successfully recovered through the AMBER Alert system.
 AMBER Alert is making a difference in saving children's lives.

 Each state AMBER Alert plan includes its own criteria for issuing AMBER Alerts.
 The PROTECT Act, passed in 2003, which established the role of AMBER Alert Coordinator within the Department of Justice, calls for the Department of Justice to issue minimum standards or guidelines for AMBER Alerts that states can adopt voluntarily.
 The Department's Guidance on Criteria for Issuing AMBER Alerts is as follows: